 Whole Orange Bundt Cake (makes one bundt cake)

-Note: I like using navel oranges or other seedless oranges for this, since fishing out seeds can be a bit of a pain.
-Oranges vary in sweetness, so taste your puree before measuring the sugar.
-You can adjust the sugar level up or down by as much as 1/4 cup if needed.
+Note: I like using navel oranges or other seedless oranges for this.
+Oranges vary in sweetness, so taste your puree before measuring the sugar—you can adjust up or down by as much as 1/4 cup if needed.

-1 lb organic oranges (about 2 oranges–see note)
+1 lb organic oranges (about 2 navel oranges)

 3 large eggs